 GeneCards Summary for SCN2A Gene

 SCN2A (Sodium Channel, Voltage Gated, Type II Alpha Subunit) is a Protein Coding gene.
 Diseases associated with SCN2A include seizures, benign familial infantile, 3 and epileptic encephalopathy, early infantile, 11.
-Among its related pathways are L1CAM interactions and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated sodium channel activity.
+Among its related pathways are Developmental Biology and Activation of cAMP-Dependent PKA.
+GO annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot for SCN2A Gene

 Mediates the voltage-dependent sodium ion permeability of excitable membranes.
 Assuming opened or closed conformations in response to the voltage difference across the membrane, the protein forms a sodium-selective channel through which Na(+) ions may pass in accordance with their electrochemical gradient.